(Last revised: July 2024. See changelog at the bottom.)

 (I note that you can do this kind of thing with any actor-critic RL agent, whether brain-like or not, by having a multi-dimensional value function, possibly including “pseudo” value functions that are only used for monitoring; see here, and comments here.)

-9.6.1 Tracking which “innate drive” was ultimately responsible for a high-value plan being high-value
+9.6.1 Tracking which “innate drive” was ultimately responsible for a high-valence plan being high-valence

 Back in Post #3, I talked about how brains have multiple different “innate drives”, including a drive to satisfy curiosity, a drive to eat when hungry, a drive to avoid pain, a drive to have high status, and so on.
 Brain-like AGIs will presumably have multiple drives too.
 I don’t know exactly what those drives will be, but imagine things vaguely like curiosity drive, altruism drive, norm-following drive, do-what-the-human-wants-me-to-do drive, etc. (More on this in future posts.)

-If these different drives all contribute to total reward, then we can and should have value functions (Thought Assessors) for the reward-contribution of each.
+If these different drives all contribute to total reward / valence, then we can and should have valence Thought Assessors (a.k.a. value functions in RL terminology) for the contribution of each drive.

 As discussed in previous posts, every time the brain-like AGI thinks a thought, it’s thinking it because that thought is more rewarding than alternative thoughts that it could be thinking instead.
 And thanks to ersatz interpretability, we can inspect the system and know immediately how the various different innate drives are contributing to the fact that this thought is rewarding!